MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 - X500: X.500 addresses in on-premises Exchange.

 If you don't include a Type value for an email address, the value smtp is assumed.
 Note that Exchange doesn't validate the syntax of custom address types (including X.400 addresses).
 Therefore, you need to verify that any custom addresses are formatted correctly.
+> [!NOTE]
+> When using ExchangeOnline powershell module, the Type value is NOT optional.

 To specify the primary SMTP email address, you can use any of the following methods: